luiscoco/AWS_Solutions_Architect_Associate/README.md

 Replace route-table-id with the ID of the route table created in step 5 and igw-id with the ID of the internet gateway

-Associate the subnet with the route table:
+**Associate the subnet with the route table**:

 ```
 aws ec2 associate-route-table --subnet-id subnet-id --route-table-id route-table-id
 ```

-Replace subnet-id with the ID of the subnet created in step 3 and route-table-id with the ID of the route table created in step 5.
+Replace subnet-id with the ID of the subnet created in step 3 and route-table-id with the ID of the route table created in step 5

 These are the basic steps to create a VPC using the AWS CLI